jordanjasuta/webscraping_tools/README.md

 ### heavy formatting
 However, not all data is stored in lightly formatted tables.
 In light of the COVID-19 pandemic, many countries are publishing daily updates - really useful information! - but in cumbersome, heavily formatted websites.
 After a few different friends asked me for help with scraping these websites, I came up with a quick for loop to automate these datapulls.
-Bonus points if you can run it as a scheduled job that updates your df with a new line each day.
+Each subsequent running updates the dataframe with a new line, automatically adding the date of the update.
+Bonus points if you can run it as a scheduled job.
 Code can be found in `COVID_webscraping.R`.

 <p align="center">
   <img width="80%" src="https://github.com/jordanjasuta/Top10Cities/blob/master/imgs/COVID_df.jpg">